St. Stanislaus Seminary

 St. Stanislaus Seminary is a former Society of Jesus (Jesuits) seminary that was founded in 1823 on the outskirts of Florissant, Missouri within the current municipal limits of Hazelwood, Missouri.
 It was the longest continuously operated Jesuit novitiate in the United States.

 History

 Working life

+In 1823 Belgian Jesuit Charles Felix Van Quickenborne, Novice Master of St. Thomas Manor in St. Charles County, Maryland, came to Florissant at the invitation of Bishop Louis William Valentine DuBourg.
+Accompanying him were another priest, seven Jesuit novices, three lay-brothers, and three African-American enslaved couples: Moses and Nancy Queen, Thomas and Molly Brown, and Isaac and Susan Hawkins.
+Van Quickenbourne was placed in charge of the Parish of the Sacred Heart.

-The seminary was founded in 1823 as some log buildings and a large farm worked by enslaved people to support the missionaries.
-They had come to Florissant from Maryland at the behest of Louis William Valentine DuBourg.
+The seminary began in 1823 as St. Francis Regis Seminary, a mission school for indigenous children, comprising some log buildings and a large farm worked by the enslaved people to support the missionaries.
+As the indigenous people moved farther west and south, the school ceased operation in 1831, and the onsite novitiate was expanded.
 It was named for Stanislaus Kostka.

-The main building, now known as the Old Rock Building, was built from 1840 to 1849 from limestone quarried by the Jesuits and people they enslaved.
-Pierre-Jean De Smet was based in St. Stanislaus Seminary for some years.
-Some known early students are: Peter Joseph Arnoudt. and Adrian Hoecken.
+The main building, now known as the Old Rock Building, was built from 1840 to 1849 from limestone quarried by the Jesuits and the enslaved people.
+It became the novitiate.
+Pierre-Jean De Smet was a student at St. Stanislaus, as well as Peter Joseph Arnoudt. and Adrian Hoecken.